Balance Sheet

 Definition

-A balance sheet is a financial statement that reflects a company's assets, liabilities, and shareholders' equity at a specific point in time.
-It is primarily composed of three sections: assets, liabilities, and shareholders' equity, and is a crucial tool for financial analysis.
+A balance sheet is a financial statement that reflects a company's assets, liabilities, and owner's equity at a specific point in time.
+It is primarily composed of three parts: assets, liabilities, and owner's equity, and serves as an important tool for financial analysis of a company.

 Origin

-The concept of the balance sheet dates back to 14th century Italy, where merchants began recording their financial status.
-As accounting evolved, the balance sheet became a core component of modern corporate financial reporting.
-By the early 20th century, with the establishment and refinement of accounting standards, the format and content of balance sheets became standardized.
+The origin of the balance sheet can be traced back to medieval Italy, where merchants needed to record and manage their financial status.
+As accounting evolved, the balance sheet gradually became a core component of modern corporate financial reporting.
+By the early 20th century, with the advancement of industrialization, the format and content of balance sheets became standardized.